larromba/How-to-Code/README.md

 Create Profiles: Sign up on freelancing platforms like Upwork, Freelancer, Fiverr, or others relevant to your field.
 Optimize Profiles: Write a compelling bio, showcase your skills, and upload a professional profile picture.

-_(in addition to this, it's also a good idea to search LinkedIn for recruiters)_
+_(In addition to this, it's also a good idea to search LinkedIn for recruiters)_

 #### 6. Network and Market Yourself:
 Online Presence: Leverage social media, forums, and professional networks to promote your services.